elliotwoods/ofxWatermark/readme.md

 ## Introduction

-Add a watermark to your application.
-Since we reference an external image file, we check the
+Add a watermark to your application which cannot be changed after you build the app.
+If the image file is changed, the app will fail to run (give a system alert and quit).

 ## License